 Psychometric and Axiometric Methodologies

 Psychometric measurement is inductive, reasoning from the particular to the general.
 Items are collected, grouped through such methods as factor analysis, then assumed to measure actual traits, usually through self- or other report.
+However, ‘actual’ traits are not being measured, only an individual’s perception of how something might relate to them.
 Items within the groups are not necessarily organically connected.
 One item in the group is assumed to measure the trait as much as the next one does.
 Thus a person could be considered to be extroverted if he agreed with any set of self-descriptors within the pool loading on the factor Extraversion.

 Axiometric measurement is deductive, reasoning from the general to the particular.
 A person’s actual thinking process is measured against a universal norm and specific traits are identified.
 Since the deduction is a logical process, traits are organically related and derived through an “if-then” process.
 Thus if a person weights his deviation from the universal algorithm in the direction of strategic thinking we know he actually is a strategic thinker.
 Otherwise he could not have related the rankings that way.

 Deductive reasoning is highly accurate but requires time and data to form hypotheses.

 Most psychometric assessments use self – or other – report.
 As Dr Robert Hogan noted (Association for Test Publishers Conference in Phoenix, in 2014), self-report doesn’t give an accurate picture of the person, hence the preoccupation when controlling “faking”.
 Moreover, as Hogan also mentioned, self-knowledge can be issue.
 He stated that “the only people who really know themselves are the psychologists!”